probabl-ai/skore/sphinx/user_guide/reporters.rst

 callable or a (iii) scikit-learn scorer constructed with :func:`sklearn.metrics.make_scorer`.

-Refer to the :ref:`estimator_report_metrics` section for more details on all the available metrics in `skore`.

 The second type of methods provided by :obj:`EstimatorReport.metrics` are methods that return a `skore` display object.
 They have a common API as well.
 They expose two
 methods: (i) `plot` that plots graphically the information contained in the display and